What is the effect of Brexit on UK’s real estate prices?

 The reason for the slump may be sentimental too:

 Because of the general hopelessness that the people have, the property market may be experiencing a slump.
 It has been seen that in turmoil periods like these and also during war like situations, the emotions and the sentiments of the people affects to increase the slump in the market.
-The solution may be to appraise the property or to offer heavy discounts on the prices help people we buy houses san bernardino at cheaper rates than were available in the pre Brexit times.
+The solution may be to appraise the property or to offer heavy discounts on the prices help people.
 This can create a ripple effect or a much desired dominos effect where people see other people warming up to the idea of investing in the real estate property and they also get inspired to so the same.